 Under the Canadian Environmental Assessment Act, 2012 (CEAA 2012), a federal environmental assessment study may be required to comply with the physical activities that constitute a "designated project", under the project list identified in the Regulations Amending the Regulations Designating Physical Activities, 2013.
 This project list ensures that federal environmental assessments are focused on the major projects with the greatest potential for significant adverse environmental impacts to matters of federal jurisdiction.
-The Warden Avenue MCEA Study does not constitute a "designated project" and therefore does not require an environmental assessment under the CEAA 2012.
-However, the MECP may order an assessment for any project not included in the project list, where there may be adverse environmental effects related to federal jurisdiction.
+The Warden Avenue MCEA Study does not constitute a "designated project" and therefore does not require an environmental assessment for any project not included in the project list, where there may be adverse environmental effects related to federal jurisdiction.